scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 Technically, nothing prevents you from deploying and hosting this management tool in Azure under your own Azure Function instance, but in that case it **must** be secured with [Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).
 Support for AAD login was added to **v.1.1.0** (client side [signs the user in and obtains an access token](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.react/src/states/LoginState.ts), backend [validates the token and the user](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Globals.cs#L15)), but it needs to be configured properly, as described above.

 Enjoy and please report any bugs.

+## Known Issues

+* Beware of [this Docker Desktop trouble](https://forums.docker.com/t/docker-for-windows-10-time-out-of-sync/21506).
+Whenever your laptop goes to sleep, time might freeze inside your containers.
+Which forces all outgoing HTTPS connections to fail due to a big time lag, so everything just breaks.
+If after starting the container you only see "function host is not running" error in your browser, then try to restart your Docker Desktop.